Weaving Worldsheet Supermultiplets from the Worldlines Within: Worldsheet Supermultiplets

 In the same manner, a complex structure is detected in the first and third $(4,0)$- and $(0,4)$-Adinkras in both their twisted and untwisted versons\eq{e:N4half}.
 With a little horizontal rearrangement, this can be made evident:

 where now the bottom-row Adinkras satisfy the specifications of Corollary~\ref{C:Cpx} and may be used to depict complex supermultiplets of $(4,0)$- or $(0,4)$-supersymmetry.
-Although these are not the $(2,2)$-supersymmetry originally considered in Ref.\cite{rTwSJG0,rGHR}, we nevertheless adopt that terminology, much as it has been adopted for worldline supermultiplets in Refs.\cite{r6-1,r6-3c,r6-3,r6-3.2,r6-1.2}.
+Although these are not the originally so-named $(2,2)$-supermultiplets in Ref.\cite{rTwSJG0,rGHR}, we adopt that terminology, just as has been done for worldline supermultiplets in Refs.\cite{r6-1,r6-3c,r6-3,r6-3.2,r6-1.2}.
+In fact, the left-hand half of the Adinkras\eq{e:ChTCh} admit a quaternionic structure; see Section~\ref{s:FnF}.

 Finally, the $(2,2)$-Adinkras\eq{e:B242} are identical with the right-hand half of the Adinkras\eq{e:ChTCh}, and so admit a conjugate pair of complex structures in just the same way.
 Thus, the $(2,2)$-Adinkras\eq{e:B242} indeed depict the complex chiral and twisted chiral supermultiplets as well as their conjugates, which are also represented by the superfields of the same name, as introduced in Ref.\cite{rGHR}.